stakater/stakater-docs/docs/content/sre/multi-tenant-operator/hibernation.md

 `spec.hibernation.wakeSchedule` accepts a cron expression indicating the time to wake the workloads in your tenant’s namespaces up.

+!!! note
-> Note: both sleep and wake schedules must be specified for your Hibernation schedule to be valid.
+    Both sleep and wake schedules must be specified for your Hibernation schedule to be valid.

 Additionally, adding the `hibernation.stakater.com/exclude: 'true'` annotation to a namespace excludes it from hibernating.

+!!! note
-> Note: This is only true for hibernation applied via the Tenant Custom Resource, and does not apply for hibernation done by manually creating a ResourceSupervisor (details about that below).
+    This is only true for hibernation applied via the Tenant Custom Resource, and does not apply for hibernation done by manually creating a ResourceSupervisor (details about that below).

+!!! note
-> Note: This will not wake up an already sleeping namespace before the wake schedule.
+    This will not wake up an already sleeping namespace before the wake schedule.

 ## Resource Supervisor